Watkins Copicat

-The Watkins Copicat is an audio effects unit that produces delay and reverb effects.
+The Watkins Copicat is an effects unit that produces tape delay effects.
 One of the first commercially available tape delay units, the original Copicat model was produced by Watkins Electric Music beginning in 1958.
 The Copicat became one of Watkins' most successful products, and the company produced various Copicat models and versions over the following decades.

 History

-In 1960, inspired by the tape echo unit used on Marino Marini Quartet's song "Come prima", Charlie Watkins, co-founder of London music shop Watkins Electric Music, had the idea for a simple, affordable, portable tape echo unit.
+In 1960, inspired by the tape echo unit on the Marino Marini Quartet's "Come prima", Charlie Watkins, co-founder of London music shop Watkins Electric Music, had the idea for a simple, affordable, portable tape delay unit.
 With the help of engineer Bill Purkis, Watkins designed the Watkins Copicat, a compact (12-inch by 8-inch) valve-based tape echo unit with three replay heads and selector switch, and a feedback loop for a variable echo-repeat effect.

-Watkins' shop sold the entire first production run of 100 Copicats on the first day, including the very first Copicat sold to Johnny Kidd of Johnny Kidd & the Pirates, whose guitarist used it on the group's UK hit song "Shakin' All Over".
+Watkins' shop sold the entire first production run of 100 Copicats on the first day; the very first Copicat was sold to Johnny Kidd of Johnny Kidd & the Pirates, and appeared on their hit "Shakin' All Over".

-The Copicat, which preceded other major European echo units like the Binson Echorec, Meazzi Echomatic, and Vox Echo Deluxe, would become one of the company's most successful products, with Watkins (later branded as WEM) releasing various different Copicat models over more than 50 years.
+The Copicat, which preceded other major European echo units like the Binson Echorec, Meazzi Echomatic, and Vox Echo Deluxe, would become one of the company's most successful products, with Watkins releasing various different Copicat models over more than 50 years.

-The Copicat became one of Watkins' most successful products, and the company produced various Copicat models and versions over the following decades.